Configuring Bot Advanced Settings

 For more information about special flows, see Special Flows.

-- Default system messages: These messages are automatically included in all bots by default.
+- Default system messages: These messages are automatically included in all bots.

-- New special messages: These messages are not automatically propagated to all bots.
-New special messages are highlighted in orange for easy identification.
-It's important to note that the DRUID Flow Engine does not utilize these messages during conversation time.
+- New special messages: These are not automatically propagated and are highlighted in orange for easy identification.
+The DRUID Flow Engine does not use these messages during conversation time.

-To add specific special messages to your bot, click on the Add message to bot icon associated with the desired message(s).
+- To add a system message to your bot for customization, click the Add message to bot icon associated with the desired message(s).

-To delete a specific special message from the bot, click the Remove from bot special messages icon () in front of that message.
+- To delete a custom message from the bot, click the Remove from bot special messages icon in front of that message.

-The table below lists all customizable special messages and describes when each message is sent.
+The table below lists all customizable special messages and describes when each message is sent to the user.

 Special Message |